 The Rwandan churches are facing an unusual and extremely challenging situation.
 The government is seeking to upgrade the building structures of churches.
 Many churches, including mosques and Catholic churches, have had to close because of poor construction or because they failed to meet new building codes that the government instated.
 Forty-two churches of the Evangelical Baptist Association of Rwanda (a partnering association) closed last February.

 Depending on the church and its location, upgrades have required the installation of concrete interior flooring, metal framed windows and doors, glass in the windows, gutters with a water tank to catch the water, a new roof, interior painting, and at least two acres of land.
 A few of the churches will need to level their existing structures and build new ones.
 The fallout is that congregations cannot gather on Sundays.
 (It is against the law to meet in homes.)
-Churches must suspend all services they receive a favorable final inspection.
+Churches must suspend all services until they receive a favorable final inspection.
 In addition, the livelihoods of pastors have been jeopardized, as they no longer receive income from their churches.

 This situation is an international call for help.
 For many of these churches, $10,000 will meet their needs.
 Some will need only $1,500; some might need $50,000.